FLUX.2 is now live!

 The Infrastructure Advantage

 For agencies creating avatar-based content, lipsync technology now enables realistic speech animation that makes AI-generated spokesperson videos indistinguishable from traditionally produced content.
-The applications span from product demonstrations to personalized sales messages at scale.
+Advanced capabilities like inpainting allow precise modifications to existing campaign assets without regenerating entire compositions.

 What Marketers Are Missing

 The most successful implementations use AI to handle the mechanical aspects of creative production, freeing human strategists to focus on the insights, emotional resonance, and cultural nuance that AI can't replicate.
-The creative director who once spent 80% of their time managing production logistics now spends that time on strategic thinking and creative direction.
+The creative director who once spent 80% of their time managing production logistics now spends that time on strategic thinking and creative planning.

 The Path Forward